 - If you haven't already, please watch Your Brain on Porn: Porn Addiction, and Adolescent Brain Meets Highspeed Internet Porn.

 - If you have porn-induced ED, watch Porn-induced Erectile Dysfunction, and explore this FAQ - Is my erectile dysfunction (ED) related to my porn use?

 - To understand clearly how today's Internet porn differs from sex or porn of the past, read the following articles in sequence: Porn, Novelty, and the Coolidge effect, Porn Then and Now: Welcome to Brain Training and Why Shouldn't Johnny Watch Porn If He Likes?

 2) Understand rebooting and what it entails.

 - Start with the Rebooting Basics article.
-The best way to understand rebooting is to read the stories of other who have recovered from porn addiction and porn-induced ED.
-You will find numerous rebooting accounts here, and many links to accounts of porn-induced ED and recovery on the ED-FAQ page.
+The best way to understand rebooting is to read the stories of others who have recovered from porn addiction and porn-induced ED.
+You will find numerous rebooting accounts here, and here, including the majority of ED stories.
+Shorter porn-induced ED recovery stories are here.